 \section{Abstract}

 Debris discs provide valuable insights into the formation and evolution of exoplanetary systems.
 Their structures are commonly attributed to planetary perturbations, serving as probes of as-yet-undetected planets.
-However, most studies of planet--debris disc interactions ignore the disc's gravity, treating it as a collection of massless planetesimals.
-Here, using an analytical model, we investigate how the vertical structure of a back-reacting debris disc responds to secular perturbations from an inner, inclined planet.
+However, most studies of planet-debris disc interactions ignore the disc's gravity, treating it as a collection of massless planetesimals.
+We develop a simplified analytical model as a primer to investigate how the vertical structure of a back-reacting debris disc responds to secular perturbations from an inner, inclined planet.
 Considering the disc's axisymmetric potential, we identify two dynamical regimes: planet-dominated and disc-dominated, which may coexist, separated by a secular-inclination resonance.
 In the planet-dominated regime ($M_d/m_p\ll1$), we recover the classical result: a transient warp propagates outward until the disc settles into a box-like structure centered around the planetary orbit's initial inclination $I_p(0)$, with a distance-independent aspect ratio $\mathcal{H}(R)\approx I_p(0)$.
 In contrast, in the disc-dominated regime ($M_d/m_p\gtrsim1$), the disc exhibits dynamical rigidity, remaining thin and misaligned, with significantly suppressed inclinations and a sharply declining aspect ratio, $\mathcal{H}(R)\propto I_p(0)R^{-7/2}$.
 In the intermediate regime ($M_d/m_p\lesssim1$), the system exhibits a secular-inclination resonance, leading to long-lived, warp-like structures and a bimodal inclination distribution, containing both dynamically hot and cold populations.
-We provide analytic formulae describing these effects as a function of planet-disc parameters.
-We also find that the vertical density profile is intrinsically non-Gaussian and recommend fitting disc observations with non-zero slopes of $\mathcal{H}(R)$.
+We provide analytic formulae describing these effects as a function of system parameters.
+We also find that the vertical density profile is intrinsically non-Gaussian and recommend fitting observations with non-zero slopes of $\mathcal{H}(R)$.
 Our results may be used to infer planetary parameters and debris disc masses based on observed warps and scale heights, as demonstrated for HD~110058 and $\beta$~Pic.